NewsClick row: Delhi Police seek more time for probe, court posts hearing for Dec 22 - www.lokmattimes.com

 On October 25, the special judge had sent the duo to custody after the police told the court that they have the right to seek further custody of Purkayastha and Chakravarty, and that they need to confront them with protected witnesses and the recovered electronic material.

-They were produced before the court on expiry of their five-day judicial custody.
+They were produced before the court on the expiry of their five-day judicial custody.

 Additional Public Prosecutor (APP) for police Atul Srivastava had told the court that they have the right to seek further custody and therefore, they were exercising the same.